 A fractal may be extraordinarily beautiful or incredibly mundane!
 New mathematical formulas will create new fractal images, and who knows the next image may even bear your name!
 But fortunately, we don’t need to understand or know complex math theories if we want to create our own fractal images.
 If we have the creativity and desire, we all can get involved in this wonderful process of creating Fractal Art.

 Now how are fractals made?
 These fascinating, beautiful, and complex art form is actually produced by using fractal computer programs that will create these incredible images.
-These computer programs are created by authors, but it’s quite challenging to figure out how to use them.
+These computer programs are created by authors, but it’s also famous Fractal Art artists find it quite challenging to figure out how to use them.

 The tools you need for creating fractals are basically a computer and a “generator”, the fractal computer program.
 You don’t need a new state-of-the-art computer, any will do for the creation of fractal images!
 The newer your computer, though, the quicker your images will be generated, and some fractal programs are generating images faster than other programs.